Specializing in Dry Erase Boards,

 2. If a wall has a foreign matter in the paint or on the wall that creates un-uniform bumps.

-Solution... make certain that the surface is uniform in smoothness and clean before starting installation.
+Solution...
+Make certain that the surface is uniform in smoothness and clean before starting installation.

-Solution... follow the installation guide.
+Solution...
+Follow the installation instructions.

-Solution... leave Opti-Rite material in installation room over night.
+Solution... leave Opti-Rite® material in installation room over night.

 5. This product will want to maintain a straight line, if you try to turn the product up or down during installation small wave bubbles can and probably will occur.